 Dental inlays and onlays (also known as indirect fillings or dental restoration) cover a larger area of the tooth than a cavity to seal decay, and strengthen the tooth.
 A dental inlay or onlay is a good option for patients who need more protection than a tooth-colored filling, but do not need a whole dental crown.
 A dental inlay covers the center of the tooth's chewing surface and a dental onlay covers the cusps (the raised edges of the tooth's chewing surface).
-Board-certified dentist Dr. Stacie Calian uses high quality Prettau Zirconia for dental inlays and onlays at Smile Design Dental Spa in Brewster and Mt.
+Board-certified dentist Dr. Stacie Calian uses high quality Prettau Zirconia for dental inlays and onlays at Smile Design Dental Spa in Mt.
 Kisco, NY.
 Prettau Zirconia uses a more durable material than traditional metals or porcelain that also looks more like the natural teeth.

 What to Expect